benpollarduk/NetAF/docs/docfx/docs/items.md

 var dart = new Item("Dart", "A dart", interaction: item => {
     if (item == dartsBoard)
-        return new InteractionResult(InteractionEffect.SelfContained, item, "The dart stuck in the darts board.");
+        return new Interaction(InteractionResult.NeitherItemOrTargetExpired, item, "The dart stuck in the darts board.");

-     return new InteractionResult(InteractionEffect.NoEffect, item);
+     return new Interaction(InteractionResult.NeitherItemOrTargetExpired, item);
 });
 ```